 The climate in Iceland is warmer than the name suggests; thanks to the Gulf Stream, which flows past the south and east coast on its way north.
-The summers are cool but the winters are mild.
+The summers in Iceland are cool but the winters are mild.
 However, the weather is very unpredictable and can change very abruptly.
-Good equipment and clothing is therefore essential during your holiday.
+Good equipment and clothing is therefore essential during your holiday in Iceland.

-The Icelandic winter is relatively mild for its latitude.
-The southerly lowlands of the island average around 0°C in winter, while the highlands tend to average around –10°C. The lowest temperatures in the northern part of the island range from around –25°C to –30°C. The lowest temperature on record is –39.7°C. During winter time the Aurora Borealis or Northern Lights is often very visible at night.
+The winter in Icelandic is surprisingly mild for its latitude but with notoriously unstable weather.
+South Iceland lowlands average around 0°C in winter, while the Icelandic highlands tend to average around –10°C. The lowest temperatures in the northern part of the Iceland range from around –25°C to –30°C. The lowest temperature on record is –39.7°C. During winter time the Aurora Borealis or Northern Lights is often very visible at night.

 The Summer in Iceland is short and mild.
 Closest comparison would likely be Scotland, Ireland and the Outer Islands.
-During summer the average temperature in the southern part of the island is 10–13°C. Warm summer days can reach 20–25ºC.
-The highest temperature recorded was 30.5°C in the Eastern fjords in 1939.
-Annual average sunshine hours in Reykjavik are around 1300, which is similar to towns in Scotland and Ireland.
+During summer the average temperature in the southern part of the Iceland is 10 to 3°C. Warm summer days can reach 20 to 25ºC.
+The highest temperature recorded in Iceland was 30.5°C in the Eastern fjords in 1939.
+Annual average sunshine hours in Reykjavik city is around 1300.

 Winds and storm